 Dominic is a partner in the personal injury and clinical negligence team, advising on both clinical negligence and personal injury claims.
-Identified as a 'leading individual' by Chambers, he is described as a "highly personable" individual Chambers UK (2011) and a "good business brain and tactician" Chambers UK (2014).
+The Legal 500 (2017) describe him as "tough, dependable and collaborative" and "very experienced and very capable".

 His expertise includes cases involving fatal accidents, industrial diseases (including asbestos exposure), obstetric claims and neurological injury.
 He also has extensive experience representing bereaved families at inquests in cases including deaths in hospital and in the workplace murder and suicide.
 He has also lectured externally to clinicians and hospital managers.